 I also read the first 3 books below about 30 years ago – they helped me in Evangelism in being better prepared for questions that would come up.
 There are some things in them that I don’t agree with today, but overall they are good books.
 Use discernment.

 These two I have read more recently – The Case for Faith about 10 years ago.
-It is from an Evidencial perspective and has good information in it.
+It is from an Evidential perspective and has good information in it.

-This one I read a couple of years ago and it basically says don’t be afraid to use the word of God in evangelism.
+This one I read about half the book, a couple of years ago and it basically says don’t be afraid to use the word of God in evangelism.
 (From a Presuppositional Apologetics point of view.)

 There is ongoing debate among Evangelicals about what is the best method of Apologetics to use with people.
 The Presuppositional Method says that we don’t let the other person judge God or the Bible, that we don’t give ground to them by trying to be neutral in our argumentation.
-It says that God exists presuppositionally, and we don’t allow an atheist or agnostic to say, “there is no evidence that God exists”.
+Personally, I don’t think we can stop people from saying that or arguing that way.
+It says that God exists pre-suppositionally, and we don’t allow an atheist or agnostic to say, “there is no evidence that God exists”.
+How can anyone just stop someone from saying or thinking this?
 This method already presupposes that God, the Trinity exists and He has spoken in His word, and His word is sufficient for evangelism and that unregenerate people are in bondage to sin and they cannot understand unless the Spirit of God opens their heart and mind to understand.

 We’re excited about this new online resource!
 Content is in the process of being created and ported.
 Please check back often and subscribe to our feed at https://propempo.com/rss.xml to be notified of updates.
 Interact with the content.
 Post links in email, Twitter, Facebook, etc. Recommend Propempo.com to friends.
 Prayerfully support Propempo.com and consider contributing to its content.